Should You Invest in the First Trust NASDAQ Bank ETF (FTXO)?

 Performance and Risk

-First Trust NASDAQ Bank ETF carries a Zacks ETF Rank of 3 (Hold), which is based on expected asset class return, expense ratio, and momentum, among other factors.
-Thus, FTXO is a reasonable option for those seeking exposure to the Financials ETFs area of the market.
-Investors might also want to consider some other ETF options in the space.
+First Trust NASDAQ Bank ETF holds a Zacks ETF Rank of 2 (Buy), which is based on expected asset class return, expense ratio, and momentum, among other factors.
+Because of this, FTXO is an excellent option for investors seeking exposure to the Financials ETFs segment of the market.
+There are other additional ETFs in the space that investors could consider as well.

-SPDR S&P Bank ETF (KBE) tracks S&P Banks Select Industry Index and the Invesco KBW Bank ETF (KBWB) tracks KBW Nasdaq Bank index.
-SPDR S&P Bank ETF has $3.59 billion in assets, Invesco KBW Bank ETF has $3.60 billion.
-KBE has an expense ratio of 0.35% and KBWB charges 0.35%.
+Invesco KBW Bank ETF (KBWB) tracks KBW Nasdaq Bank index and the SPDR S&P Bank ETF (KBE) tracks S&P Banks Select Industry Index.
+Invesco KBW Bank ETF has $3.12 billion in assets, SPDR S&P Bank ETF has $3.51 billion.
+KBWB has an expense ratio of 0.35% and KBE charges 0.35%.

 To learn more about this product and other ETFs, screen for products that match your investment objectives and read articles on latest developments in the ETF investing universe, please visit Zacks ETF Center.